 - The application of cold packs or frozen peas over your eyes and nose are of the most benefit, especially during the first two to three days.

-- Refrain from staying in hot places or in front of the oven or a heater because it can dry your nose and increase the chance of getting a nose bleed.
-In addition you can help prevent excessive nasal dryness by usign a humidifier, and applying Vasoline to your nostrils before going to bed and after getting out of the shower.
+- Refrain from staying in hot places or in front of the oven or a heater because it can dry your nose and increase the chance of getting a nosebleed.
+In addition, you can help prevent excessive nasal dryness by using a humidifier, and applying Vaseline to your nostrils before going to bed and after getting out of the shower.
 Saline nasal sprays do help moisturize the nose, but because they dry quickly, they are not as effective as applying Vaseline.

 - Take your pain medications routinely because any increase in pain can increase your blood pressure and cause nasal bleeding, more swelling, bruising, and prolonged healing.

 - Take your nausea medications about one hour before taking your antibiotics and pain medication in order to lessen the extent of nausea.

 - There are not dietary restrictions.
 However, you should refrain from eating greasy or acidic foods to prevent nausea.
 Make sure to drink adequate fluids so you do not get dehydrated.

 - If you take high blood pressure medication, be sure to continue taking it to reduce the chance of a nosebleed.

 - Do NOT take any aspirin-like products, diet pills, or vitamins until after approved by your doctor.

 - It is good to stay well hydrated but avoid drinking too much plain water because it can make you more nauseated.